brunormsilveira/rds-dataclassification-macie/README.md

 _Note: Tested in the N. Virginia region (us-east-1)._

-### Agenda
-1. Enable Amazon Macie - 2 mins
-2. Run the initial SAM template - 10 mins
-3. Configure Macie to export findings to an S3 Bucket - 2 mins
-4. Create a classification job to scan all database exported - 5 mins
-5. Exploring Macie Results using SQL on Amazon Athena - 5 mins

 ## Enable Amazon Macie
 Your first step is to enable Amazon Macie.
 Later we will create data classification jobs to investigate the contents of your S3 buckets and Macie will also do analysis on your S3 buckets and report on any configuration changes.